 6. Take a Creole Cooking Class in Martinique + Visit a Rum Distillery

 The food of Martinique is quite delicious, it’s a combination of the West African influence, Native American heritage, Caribbean ingredients and a French culinary tradition.
 Creole Cuisine is amazing and there’s no better way to find out how amazing than by taking a Creole cooking class in Martinique.
 This cooking class is in the garden of the La Mauny Distillery.
 You’ll cook three courses of a Creole-style lunch and then tour the Distillery with unlimited rum tastings throughout the tour.
 There’s more about it here – and details of how to book your visit too

-However, the best beaches in Martinique are a good distance away from the Cruise Terminal – by far the favourite beach on Martinique, Grande Anse des Salines is an hour from the terminal.
+However, the best beaches in Martinique are a good distance away from the Fort de France Cruise Port – by far the favorite beach on Martinique, Grande Anse des Salines is an hour from the terminal.
 If you want to visit a beach during your time here, then we recommend La Francaise and plan another trip – here’s our guide to Martinique’s best beaches to whet your appetite.

 If you do spend the day on the beach be sure to secure your valuables.
 We use and recommend portable travel safes – here’s our guide to the best travel safes.

 8. Check out Fort Saint Louis in Fort de France

 Fort Saint Louis is not just one of the best attractions in Martinique, but it’s also easy to visit from the Martinique Cruise Port.
 The fort dates from 1640 and its about 20 minutes walk from the Tourelle Cruise Terminal.
 Be sure to head to the roof for fabulous views of Fort-de-France.
 A tour of Fort Saint Louise lasts one hour and 15 minutes and there are a maximum of 20 people per tour.
 You’ll need to book with your cruise ship company to visit and do this EARLY!